sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 Server: x.x.x.x
 ```

-# Changes on the current implementation
+## Changes on the current implementation

-## S3 module
+### S3 module
-1.Provide CRUD(Create/Read/Update/Delete) APIs of lifecycle rules on bucket.
+1. Provide CRUD(Create/Read/Update/Delete) APIs of lifecycle rules on bucket.

-2.Provide the API of recover object from glacier storage.
+2. Provide the API of recover object from glacier storage.

-3.Provide the ability of filter objects by prefix in the list API.
+3. Provide the ability of filter objects by prefix in the list API.

-4.Provide the ability of filter objects by storage class in the list API.
+4. Provide the ability of filter objects by storage class in the list API.

-5.Add an API to update object metadata.
+5. Add an API to update object metadata.

-6.Add the HEAD API to get object metadata (including the glacier object recover progress).
+6. Add the HEAD API to get object metadata (including the glacier object recover progress).

-## Scheduler module
+### Scheduler module
-1.Periodically get lifecycle rules of each bucket, based on the Read API of S3.
+1. Periodically get lifecycle rules of each bucket, based on the Read API of S3.

-2.For each rule, if it is active, then get object list by rule filter based on the List API of S3.
+2. For each rule, if it is active, then get object list by rule filter based on the List API of S3.

-3.For each object get in #2, send a LifecycleActionRequest to datamover through kafka.
+3. For each object get in #2, send a LifecycleActionRequest to datamover through kafka.

-4.If rules of a specific bucket are conflict (see 4.2 About conflicting lifecycle actions), scheduler need to handle it.
+4. If rules of a specific bucket are conflict (see 4.2 About conflicting lifecycle actions), scheduler need to handle it.

 LifecycleActionRequest have the following parameters: